 Freezing a wart (known as cryotherapy) needs to be carried out by a healthcare professional.
-It works by exposing the wart to a very cold liquid, such as nitrogen or ether-based home treatments.
+It works by exposing the wart to a very cold liquid, such as liquid nitrogen or sprays.
 This freezes the wart and destroys its skin cells.
-This treatment is commonly used for warts that appear on the face.
-Around three-quarters of warts will clear up after several treatments.
+Salicylic acid can also be used to destroy the wart.

 Burning and laser

-Burning and laser wart removal treatments are done under local anaesthetic.
-Both treatments are done less commonly because they can leave scars.
+Burning, surgical removal and laser wart removal treatments are done under local anaesthetic.
+These treatments are done less commonly because they can leave scars.

 This involves treatments that encourage the immune system to recognise and destroy the skin cells that are infected with the wart virus.
 This treatment takes time and can be very itchy.

-- don't share towels with another person.
-If you have a plantar wart you should avoid sharing any footwear including socks
+- Do not share towels with another person.
+If you have a plantar wart you should avoid sharing any footwear including socks.

-- don't share any medicines or remedies used to treat your wart.
-This includes emery boards and pumice stones
+- Do not share any medicines or remedies used to treat your wart.
+This includes emery boards and pumice stones.

-- if you go swimming and you have a plantar wart you should cover it up and wear thongs in communal areas.
-Don't go barefoot in public areas
+- If you have a plantar wart and go swimming you should cover it up and wear thongs in communal areas.
+Do not go barefoot in public areas.

 Learn more here about the development and quality assurance of healthdirect content.